anakinj/benny/README.md

 ```

 ### benchmarks/*_bench.rb files
-All the files ending with the suffix `_bench.rb` will be evaluated and added to the benchmark suite.
+All the files ending with the suffix `_bench.rb` will be loaded and added to the benchmark suite.

 ```ruby